faircloth-lab/phyluce/docs/installation.rst

 can also run all of the 3rd-party binaries without worrying about setting the correct $PATH, etc.

-For example, phyluce_ required MUSCLE for installation, and MUSCLE was installed by conda_ as a dependency of phyluce_.
+For example, phyluce_ requires MUSCLE for installation, and MUSCLE was installed by conda_ as a dependency of phyluce_.
 Because ``$HOME/anaconda/bin`` (which we will now call `$CONDA`) is part of our path now, and because phyluce_ installed MUSCLE, we can also just run MUSCLE on the command-line, with::